 Proton therapy, on the other hand, can direct a high dose of radiation to the tumor with minimal impact on healthy surrounding organs and tissues.
-This is especially helpful in treating pediatric cancer, as well as recurrences.
+This is especially helpful for sarcomas, and in patients who have had their cancer recur after prior radiation therapy.

 - Epithelioid sarcoma